paulobontempo/notification-service/README.md

-# Simple rest api using only Node
+# Simple rest api with use cases layer

-Practicing concepts of software design with use-cases application layer! 🚀
+Simple API using software design with use-cases application layer

 ## Getting Started